attila-lendvai/maru/README.md

 Currently Maru should work everywhere where there's a `libc`, and either the GNU toolchain, or LLVM is available.

-Patches are welcome for other platforms, including the extension of this readme.
+Patches are welcome for other platforms.

 ## Who